theninthsky/client-side-rendering/README.md

 <br>
 This can be useful for data that is not highly dynamic, such as content from CMS.

-So why not make ourselves some static data?
+So how can we create static data?
 <br>
 We will execute the following script during build time: